Focus (linguistics)

-In linguistics, focus (abbreviated foc) is a grammatical category that conveys which part of the sentence contributes new, non-derivable, or contrastive information.
-In the English sentence "Mary only insulted BILL", focus is expressed prosodically by a pitch accent on "Bill" which identifies him as the only person Mary insulted.
+In linguistics, focus (abbreviated foc) is a grammatical category that conveys the part of the sentence that contributes new, non-derivable, or contrastive information.
+In the English sentence "Mary only insulted BILL", focus is expressed prosodically by a pitch accent on "Bill", which identifies him as the only person whom Mary insulted.
 By contrast, in the sentence "Mary only INSULTED Bill", the verb "insult" is focused and thus expresses that Mary performed no other actions towards Bill.
 Focus is a cross-linguistic phenomenon and a major topic in linguistics.
 Research on focus spans numerous subfields including phonetics, syntax, semantics, pragmatics, and sociolinguistics.

 Functional approaches

 Information structure has been described at length by a number of linguists as a grammatical phenomenon.
 Lexicogrammatical structures that code prominence, or focus, of some information over other information has a particularly significant history dating back to the 19th century.
 Recent attempts to explain focus phenomena in terms of discourse function, including those by Knud Lambrecht and Talmy Givón, often connect focus with the packaging of new, old, and contrasting information.
 Lambrecht in particular distinguishes three main types of focus constructions: predicate-focus structure, argument-focus structure, and sentence-focus structure.
 Focus has also been linked to other more general cognitive processes, including attention orientation.

 In such approaches, contrastive focus is understood as the coding of information that is contrary to the presuppositions of the interlocutor.
 The topic–comment model distinguishes between the topic (theme) and what is being said about that topic (the comment, rheme, or focus).